Reading Time: 10 minutes

 Even if marketers are looking at conversion, they are still using digital channels to personalize communication and engage buyers.

-27.8% of marketers use channels such as social platforms and mobile apps to send personalized product or content recommendations.
-Social media platforms usage is at its all-time high as more and more customers are moving toward such online channels, especially for its overall customer experience.
-Hence, even marketers are now working towards creating a personalized, mobile-friendly customer experience.
+27.8% of marketers use channels such as social platforms and mobile apps to send personalized products or content recommendations.
+Social media platform usage is at its all-time high as more and more customers are moving toward such online channels, especially for its overall customer experience.
+Hence, even marketers are working towards creating a personalized, mobile-friendly customer experience.

 Around 24% of marketers also use these channels to share educative and informational updates and engage customers.
-However, effective utilization of these channels to create an omnichannel experience will not happen unless you send transactional updates, offers and discounts, and customer support.
+However, effectively utilizing these channels to create an omnichannel experience will not happen unless you send transactional updates, offers and discounts, and customer support.

 It all comes back to the same point/strategies — going beyond observing conversions’ paths regarding journey insights.

 We know what marketers are learning more about their customers and the aspects of their journey they are monitoring.
 So what is the next thing to know?
-It is to understand how customers are engaging and reacting to your campaigns and communications.
-Also, what channels are being utilized to engage your customers and what customer experience is being offered.
+Understanding how customers engage and react to your campaigns and communications is essential.
+Also, what channels are being utilized to engage your customers, and what customer experience is being offered?

-When it comes to knowing how campaigns are working, 39.1% of marketers prefer to look at the most engaging customer segments.
+Regarding how campaigns work, 39.1% of marketers prefer to look at the most engaging customer segments.
 But is that enough?
 Absolutely, no.

 The number of purchases, opens, clicks, content viewed (26.8%), and long-time impact on business (34.1) should be emphasized equally.
 Marketers must create a comprehensive strategy based on these customer experience insights for effective omnichannel campaigns.

-Let’s dive into the utilization and prioritization of different channels when running these campaigns and how each would affect the way you engage your customers.
+Let’s dive into the utilization and prioritization of different channels when running these campaigns and how each would affect how you engage your customers.